-(A) Included in this column are the aggregate grant date fair values of equity awards made to our named executive officers in fiscal year 2022 as computed in accordance with FASB ASC Topic 718.
-For additional information, refer to Note 18 in the Company's audited financial statements for the fiscal year ended December 31, 2022, included in the 2022 Annual Report on Form 10-K filed with the SEC on February 22, 2023.
+(A) Included in this column are the aggregate grant date fair values of equity awards made to our named executive officers in fiscal year 2023 as computed in accordance with FASB ASC Topic 718.
+For additional information, refer to Note 18 in the Company's audited financial statements for the fiscal year ended December 31, 2023, included in the 2023 Annual Report on Form 10-K filed with the SEC on February 21, 2024.
 These amounts reflect an estimate of the grant date fair value and may not be equivalent to the actual value recognized by the named executive officer.

-The grant date fair value of the PRSU-Share Hurdle awards is based upon the Monte Carlo method, and both the fair market value and the maximum fair market value on the date of grant are shown below.
-The grant date fair value of the PRSU-Share Hurdle awards is based on the probable outcome of the performance conditions as of the grant date, or target, and the grant date maximum value of these awards shown in the table assumes the PRSU-Share Hurdle awards achieve the fair market value on the grant date and the maximum positive 5% rTSR modifier.
+The grant date fair value of the 2023 PRSU-rTSR awards is based upon the Monte Carlo method, and both the target fair market value and the maximum fair market value at 150% of target, on the date of grant are shown below.
+The grant date fair value of the 2023 PRSU-Revenue Growth awards is based on the probable outcome of the performance conditions as of the grant date, or target, and the maximum value of these awards are shown below in the table.